aspose-slides/Aspose.Slides-Documentation/net/developer-guide/faqs/frequently-asked-questions/_index.md

 **A**: You can render the presentation slides to images and can use these images for previewing the slides.

-## **Cloning Slides**

-**Q: Why are internal hyperlinks lost when slides are cloned?**

-**A**: There is no way to preserve internal links when slides are cloned.
-The reason is that the new presentation may have a different number of slides and their order may be different from the original presentation.
-So cloning the slide in target presentation may not point to desired slide link.
-That is why all internal hyperlinks should be reset after slides cloning if necessary.

 ## **Working with Presentations**

-**Q: When I open a PPT file with slides created with Aspose.Slides and then press F5 for the Slide Show mode, I only see the first slide.**
-The rest of the slides are not shown in this mode.
-If I open the Set Up Show settings, the fields **From** and **To** are set to 1 and 1.
-Is it possible to change these values?

-**A**: You can use the [SlideShowSettings](https://reference.aspose.com/slides/net/aspose.slides/slideshowsettings/).`Slides` property to control these settings.

 **Q: Is it possible to scan text from a presentation?**